-Early this year, 2021, Google changed their Ads Platform that changed how keywords match types will behave now that their new Machine Learning algorithms are in full swing.
+Early this year, 2021, Google changed how their Ads Platform keywords match types will behave now that their new Machine Learning algorithms are in full swing.
 This post will cover how these changes shift the way broad match type keywords function, what you will need to do in your day-to-day account management role, and how it will affect your overall CPC strategy.

 Google Keyword Broad Match Type Rollouts, What Changed?